- Note that this is version 2.1 of the HADDOCK server.

 - HADDOCK webserver

 - REGISTRATION: The use of the HADDOCK WeNMR GRID-enabled docking server is free for academic users.
 Access to the server is managed through Single

 Sign On (SSO) authentication using your WeNMR account.
 Old style HADDOCK web server accounts are still supported.
 How to proceed:

 - Become a member of the WeNMR Virtual Research Community at www.wenmr.eu

 - Once logged in, go to the "My Services" tab in your account profile and subscribe to the HADDOCK web portal.
 Follow the instructions on screen.

-- Once you are a member of the WeNMR VRC it is easy to subscribe to the many services WeNMR has to offer, some of which will however require a valid X509 personal certificate
+- Once you are a member of the WeNMR VRC it is easy to subscribe to the many services WeNMR has to offer (note that some of which will require a valid X509 personal certificate - but not HADDOCK)

 - HADDOCK help center